bpwhelan/EmbyAniSync/README.md

 Make sure to copy the entire key as it is pretty long and paste that in the settings file under 'access_token', no need to enclose it just paste it as-is.

-To find your user, go to the individual user's settings page and you will find it in the url.
+*IMPORTANT:* To find your EMBY_USER_ID, go to the individual user's settings page and you will find it in the url.

 Also, make sure you don't use email for anilist_username.